 After a reboot the bus power will automatically be off by default.

 Slaves or a bus of slaves can be connected to the M-Bus Master Hat using the labelled M-Bus +/- connectors.
 It doesn’t matter which way around you connect the bus/slave cables.
-Note that the M-Bus Master Hat is only rated for connection to up to 3 slave devices simultaneously and up to 100m cable runs.
+Note that the M-Bus Master Hat is rated for connection to up to 3 slave devices simultaneously and up to 100m cable runs.

 No software is provided with the M-Bus Master Hat, but you can use the open source libmbus to drive it.